CINievas/real-time-loss-tools/README.md

   `static/fragility_model.xml`.
   - `number`: Number of buildings associated with the asset.
   - `structural`: Total replacement cost of the asset.
-  - `census`: Number of occupants in the asset irrespective of the time of the day (see `night`, `day`, and `transit` below).
+  - `census`: Number of occupants in the asset irrespective of the time of the day and the damage state of the building.
-  - `night`: Number of occupants in the asset during the night time.
-  - `day`: Number of occupants in the asset during the day time.
-  - `transit`: Number of occupants in the asset during the transit time.
-  - `occupancy`: "Res", "Com", or "Ind"
+  - `occupancy`: "residential", "commercial", or "industrial" (needs to match the keys used for `time_of_day_occupancy` in `config.yml`).
   - `id_X`, `name_X` (can be several values of X): ID(s) and name(s) of the administrative
   unit(s) to which the asset belongs.
 "X" is the administrative level.
   - `building_id`: ID of the building.
 One `building_id `can be associated with different